nl-design-system/web-component-poc/DEFINITION-OF-DONE.md

 # Definition of done

-Before any component or documentation is considered ‘stable’ and get a versionnumber 1.0 assigned it has to meet certain requirements.
+Before any component or documentation is considered ‘stable’ and get a version number 1.0 assigned it has to meet certain requirements.

 These requirements ensure that everything published to the stable version of the project adheres to a quality baseline.